jithyan/blog/_posts/avoiding-memoization.md

 />;
 ```

-`useRef` returns a reference to a mutable object.
+`useRef` returns a reference to a [mutable object](https://blog.logrocket.com/immutability-in-react-ebe55253a1cc/).
 Like in `useState`, the initial value you pass is assigned
 only once, no matter how many times the component re-renders.
-How `useRef` works is beyond the scope of this post, but you can [read more on it here](https://beta.reactjs.org/apis/react/useRef).
+How `useRef` works is beyond the scope of this post, but you can [read more about it here](https://beta.reactjs.org/apis/react/useRef).

 This technique is common in React libraries where returning stable references from hooks is important.